Skip to main content

 Do you want to upgrade or simplify your phone?

-On the other end of the spectrum, even those stalwarts who said they’d never give up their flip phones may finally be considering making that leap now that their friends are easily texting and SnapChatting with friends and grandkids on enormous, bright HD screens.
+On the other end of the spectrum, even those stalwarts who said they’d never give up their flip phones may finally be considering making that leap now that their friends are easily texting and video chatting with friends and grandkids on enormous, bright HD screens.
 Throw in large icons, loud speakers, and other cool features like voice typing, and even hardcore holdouts might look twice at easy-to-use smartphones.
 Smart can also be simple.

 Can I take pictures with my new phone?